printezisn/printezisn.github.io/src/data/posts/my-favorite-service-worker-setup.md

 date: 2024-09-10
 ---

-Here is a description of service workers, as depicted in <a href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API" target="_blank" rel="noreferrer">MDN</a>:
+Here is a description of service workers, as depicted in <a href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API" target="_blank" rel="nofollow noreferrer">MDN</a>:

 ```
 Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).